Licensing Guides

 There are currently two main organizations that approve HVAC programs and schools nationwide: HVAC Excellence and the Partnership for Air-Conditioning, Heating, Refrigeration Accreditation (PAHRA).
 HVAC Excellence has accredited Scott Community College in Bettendorf, Iowa, which offers a 39-credit Heating, Ventilation, and Air Conditioning diploma program.

-Tuition: Tuition at Scott Community College is assessed based on residency and class load.
-In-state tuition is figured at $175 per credit hour.
-Out-of-state tuition is $242.
+Tuition: Tuition at Iowa Community Colleges is assessed based on residency and class load.
+In-state tuition is typically between $200 and $225 per credit hour.
+Out-of-state tuition ranges from about $250 to $400 per credit hour.

 Program Prerequisites: You must be at least 18 years old and have a high school diploma or a GED.